Hey, girl, hey! I hope you’ve been having a glorious day. I have a question: how many miracles did you recognize today?

 *Intentionally embrace each new day with praise and thanksgiving that you’re alive to experience it.
 You can journal about it as well.

 The Miracle of Movement

 *Choose each day to stay physically engaged in some activity.
-We know to eat and live clean, yet staying in shape and spiritually and mentally fit can help us take care of our health.
+We know to eat and live clean, yet staying in shape and spiritually and mentally fit can help us care for our health.
 It also is another form of expressing gratitude.

 The Miracle of Communication

-When I woke up in the wee hours this morning to one of my bright-eyed boys and hearing his lovely voice, I was grateful.
+I was grateful when I woke up in the wee hours this morning to one of my bright-eyed boys and heard his lovely voice.
 Yes, I would’ve loved for him to stay in his bed last night, but the fact I could communicate with him eased away any flustered feelings.

 *When you wake up in the morning and discover you can still speak and hear, I dare you to give the Lord a shout of praise even if you woke up and couldn’t do either, praise Him anyway.
 He’s worthy and faithful no matter what we encounter.

 To sum it up, our response to everyday miracles is to praise God for them.
 Exercise gratitude and do whatever else naturally to support those miracles.
 Take nothing for granted because things can change.
 However, maintain your joy and thankfulness always.